vitezfh/reclut/README.md

 # Ambitions and Flaws

-This is a tool I hope it will get used regularly once at a fleshed-out, stable state.
+This is a tool I'm hoping will get regular use once at a fleshed-out, stable state.

 It will particularly be useful to those who are:
 - with an intermittent internet connection